intel/intel-ethernet-operator/docs/intel-ethernet-operator.md

 #### Intel Ethernet Operator - SRIOV

-In order for the Flow Configuration feature to be able to configure the flow configuration of the NICs traffic the configuration must happen using a trusted VF from each PF in the NIC.
+In order for the Flow Configuration feature to be able to configure the flow configuration of the NICs traffic the configuration must happen using a trusted Virtual Function (VF) from each Physical Function (PF) in the NIC.
 Usually it is the VF0 of a PF that has the trust mode set to `on` and bound to `vfio-pci` driver.
 This VF pool needs to be created by the user and be allocatable as a K8s resource.
 This VF pool will be used exclusively by the UFT container and no application container.

 For user applications additional VF pools should be created separately as needed.